A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

-Since the domain of optimization in (\ref{eq:rdf}) is expanded with respect to that the of the optimization on the right-hand side of (\ref{eq:optimization2}), we have and thus also $L^{*}\ge \mathcal{R}$.
+As the domain of optimization in (\ref{eq:rdf}) is expanded with respect to that on the right-hand side of (\ref{eq:optimization2}), we have $ \mathcal{R}\le \mathcal{L}^{*}$.

 The optimization in (\ref{eq:rdf}) is the subject of \cite{SDP_DI}.
 While, a priori, the optimization in (\ref{eq:rdf}) is over an infinite-dimensional policy space, \cite{SDP_DI} demonstrated that the minimum in (\ref{eq:rdf}) could be computed by a finite dimensional log-determinant optimization.
-Let $S$ be a stabilizing solution to the discrete algebraic Riccati equation let $K=-(B^{\mathrm{T}}SB+R)^{-1}B^{\mathrm{T}}SA$, and let $\Theta = K^{\mathrm{T}}(B^{\mathrm{T}}SB+R)K$.
-It can be shown (cf. \cite[Section IV.B]{SDP_DI}) that the optimization in (\ref{eq:rdf}) is equivalent to Optimizations of the form (\ref{eq:threestageRDF}) are ammenable to solution by standard convex optimization libraries.
+Let $S$ be a stabilizing solution to the discrete algebraic Riccati equation $A^{\mathrm{T}}SA-S-A^{\mathrm{T}}SB(B^{\mathrm{T}}SB+R)^{-1}B^{\mathrm{T}}SA+Q = 0$, let $K=-(B^{\mathrm{T}}SB+R)^{-1}B^{\mathrm{T}}SA$, and let $\Theta = K^{\mathrm{T}}(B^{\mathrm{T}}SB+R)K$.
+It can be shown (cf. \cite[Section IV.B]{SDP_DI}) that the optimization in (\ref{eq:rdf}) is equivalent to The optimization (\ref{eq:threestageRDF}) is convex and amenable to solution via standard libraries\cite{SDP_DI}.